|

 Aims and Vision

-Our goal is to establish Frontiers in Nursing as an internationally authoritative platform, advancing nursing practice toward scientific, intelligent, and human-centered approaches.
-We aim to build a global academic network, providing researchers, clinicians, and policymakers with a high-quality exchange platform to foster theoretical innovation and practical development in nursing.
+Our goal is to establish Frontiers in Nursing as an internationally authoritative platform, driving nursing practice toward scientific, intelligent, and human-centered approaches.
+We aim to build a global academic network, offering researchers, clinicians, and policymakers a high-quality forum to foster theoretical innovation and practical progress in nursing.

 Global Indexing and Dissemination Plan

-The journal registers unique DOI identifiers for all published articles and is pursuing inclusion in the following databases:
+The journal assigns unique DOI identifiers to all published articles and is pursuing inclusion in the following databases:

 Science Citation Index Expanded (SCIE)